GabeScott/standard-works-vault/General Conference/1973 April - Priesthood Responsibilities.md

 Study the scriptures and the handbook and do as they direct.
 Bishops and stake presidents must not shirk this responsibility.
 Anyone who says that he has never disciplined, disfellowshipped, or excommunicated anyone, and that he never intends to, has an entirely wrong attitude and may himself be held accountable.

-The Lord has said, “Any member of the church of Christ transgressing, or being overtaken in a fault, shall be dealt with as the scriptures direct.”
-(D&C 20:80.)
+The Lord has said, “Any member of the church of Christ transgressing, or being overtaken in a fault, shall be dealt with as the scriptures direct.” ([[D&C 20.80|D&C 20:80]].)

 And President John Taylor said this: “Furthermore, I have heard of some Bishops who have been seeking to cover up the iniquities of men; I tell them, in the name of God, they will have to bear them themselves, and meet that judgment; and I tell you that any man who tampers with iniquity, he will have to bear that iniquity, and if any of you want to partake of the sins of men, or uphold them, you will have to bear them.
 Do you hear it, you Bishops and you Presidents?
 God will require it at your hands.
-You are not placed in a position to tamper with the principles of righteousness, nor to cover up the infamies and corruptions of men.”
-(Conference Report, April 1880, p.
+You are not placed in a position to tamper with the principles of righteousness, nor to cover up the infamies and corruptions of men.” (*Conference Report,* April 1880, p.
 78.)

 The cases that are to be handled by the Church include but are not limited to fornication, adultery, homosexual acts, abortion, or other infractions of the moral code; intemperance; criminal acts involving moral turpitude, such as burglary, dishonesty, theft, or murder; apostasy; open opposition to and deliberate disobedience of the rules and regulations of the Church; cruelty to spouse or children; advocating or practicing so-called plural marriage; or any un-Christianlike conduct in violation of the law and order of the Church.